-Montana prohibits the criminalization of commercially sexually exploited children for prostitution, promoting prostitution, and non-violent offenses, thereby ensuring that commercially sexually exploited youth are not re-victimized by an adversarial trial process.
-However, one of the state's immunity provisions requires a finding of trafficking victimization.
+Montana prohibits the criminalization of commercially sexually exploited children for prostitution, promoting prostitution, and non-violent offenses.
+However, one of the state's non-criminalization provisions requires a finding of trafficking victimization, and access to a specialized service response is not mandated..

-Hinges on age Hinges on identification as a child sex trafficking victim Incorporates a Service Response Procedure on of non- alization Eliminates criminal liability through a separate non-crim provision Identifies all commercially sexually exploited youth as victims Provides for a general service response only Prohibits a minor from being charged with prostitution Extends protection to other prostitution- related offenses Extends protection to non-prostitution offenses √ \checkmark √ ✓ √ √
+Hinges on age Hinges on identification as a child sex trafficking victim Incorporates a Service Response Procedure Extension of non- criminalization Eliminates criminal liability through a separate non-crim provision Identifies all commercially sexually exploited youth as victims Provides for a general service response only Prohibits a minor from being charged with prostitution Extends protection to other prostitution- related offenses Extends protection to non-prostitution offenses √ √ ✓ 1 √ √